zeeshank1/javascript-fundamentals/src/array/array-info.md

-JavaScript’s Array.prototype.sort() can behave unexpectedly with negative numbers (and numbers in general) if you're not using a compare function.
+JavaScript’s Array.prototype.sort() can behave unexpectedly with negative numbers (and numbers in general) if not using a compare function.

 🔥 Problem
 By default, sort() converts elements to strings and sorts them lexicographically (i.e., like words), not numerically.